top of page

 Kaua'i

 Detections continue in Lihue and Wailua areas.
 Recently, CRB have been found near Nawiliwili Harbor and Hanalei.
 Kaua'i Invasive Species Committee and HDOA are primarily managing trapping and surveys.
 UH and HDOA have initiated some palm treatments in Wailua.
+Map created by CRB data team on 6/26/24.

 O'ahu